nvllsvm/docker-syncthing/README.md

-Yet another [Syncthing](https://github.com/syncthing/syncthing) Docker image.
+A [Syncthing](https://github.com/syncthing/syncthing) image with configurable UID and GID.

 # Environment Variables